RaphaelHebert/nsdpy/READMEfunctions.txt

 		-path(STRING) see above
 		-listofid (LIST) list of the accession numbers for which no COI have been found -dictid (DICTIONNARY) see above
-		-dicttaxo (DICTIONNARY) dictionnary with the TaxIDs as keys and the taxonomic information as values -QUERY(TUPLE): uses the apikey from QUERY
+		-QUERY(TUPLE): uses the apikey from QUERY
 		-OPTIONS(TUPLE): uses verb, genelist and classif from OPTIONS

 	ACTION:
 		-query Entrez API with the efetch tool to search the nucleotide database from NCBI and retreive a genbank file.
 Send 10 (retmax variable) accession numbers at the time, send some queries until no more accession number are left from the listofid.
 Use the requests librairy to send get requests to Entrez API.
-		-split the received text (gb format) every '//' to get a list.
+		-split the received text (.gb format) every '\n//' to get a list.
-		-Iterate over the list, and for each accession number look for the strings from genelist -tries to find gene corressponding to genelist and extract name and location -if no match is found, the accession number is appended to the notefound.txt file and the next accession number is analysed -tries to find CDS corressponding to the above list and extract name and location -compares the starting and ending positions of the gene location and CDS location, if they corrrespond extract the gene from the DNA sequence based on the location(s) of the exons found in CDS, if not based on the gene location(s).
-Takes the location annotation from gene or CDS depending on which one was used to retreive the sequence.
-		-get the lineage division and Name from the inputted ditcionnaries.
-		-if lineage name or division are not found in the dictionnaries extract them from the genbank format results .
-		-calls the dispatch function with the classif parameters -append the gene and its taxonomy to a textfile corresponding to path and the results from the dispatch funtion
+		-iterate over the list calling the genbankfields function to get a list of dictionnary and the DNA sequence as a string -iterate over the list resturned by genbanfields function -get the information from the dictionnaries and writes the ouput file(s) -calls the dispatch function with the classif parameters -makes a list of the accession version number with sequences printed in the output file

 	OUTPUT:
-		-returns a list of the accession numbers for which a COI has been found (LIST) -appends the accession numbers for which no COI has been found in the notefound.txt file -appends the results (information line + dna sequence) in a fasta file for the accession for which a gene has been found.
+		-a list of the accession version numbers for which one or more sequence s have been written in the output file(s) -a list of the accession version numbers for which a genbank file have been downloaded -writes in the output file called notfound.txt the accession version numbers for which no sequences has been written in the output file or with no genbank file downloaded.

 Function extract(path, text, dictid, dicttaxo, genelist, verb):